-For those who may not know, my partner Brad is currently finishing his Bachelor’s of Eduction degree in Vancouver and has been buried in books for the past 6 months.
-Spring break was rapidly approaching, and I knew I wanted to spend some time reviewing some new properties, and getting re-acquanitied with the person I share my life with.
+For those who may not know, my partner Brad is currently finishing his Bachelor’s of Education degree in Vancouver and has been buried in books for the past 6 months.
+Spring break was rapidly approaching, and I knew I wanted to spend some time reviewing some new properties and getting reacquainted with the person I share my life with.
 While we normally stay at The Fairmont Pacific Rim for our staycations, I thought it would be nice to try something new and searched the American Express Fine Hotel and Resorts portfolio for something different, which is available exclusively for American Express Platinum or American Express Business Platinum Cardmembers.

 The Rosewood Hotel Georgia caught my eye as we were planning to have dinner at The Four Seasons Hotel, which is right across the street.
-Rates were in the high $300’s per night, which is expensive, but cheap for a Vancouver luxury hotel and would include all of the Fine Hotel and Resorts benefits, including: early checkin and late checkout, room upgrade based on availability, daily breakfast for two, and a $100USD property credit.
+Rates were in the high $300’s per night, which is expensive, but cheap for a Vancouver luxury hotel and would include all of the Fine Hotel and Resorts benefits, including early check-in and late checkout, room upgrade based on availability, daily breakfast for two, and a $100USD property credit.

 Positioned on the corner of Howe and Georgia, the location can’t be beat for those wanting a centrally located Vancouver hotel.
 Pacific Centre shopping mall and The Vancouver Art Gallery are just across the street, and the property is within walking distance to most Vancouver attractions, including Robson Street, Granville Street, and Gastown.
 The hotel also offers a complimentary Bentley house car on a first-come, first-served basis for trips within the downtown core.

-We arrived at the hotel shortly after 1:00pm and were greeted by very friendly valet staff who walked us to the front desk for checkin.
-The lobby is stunning, with beautiful woodwork that must be original to the nearly 100 year old building.
+We arrived at the hotel shortly after 1:00 pm and were greeted by very friendly valet staff who walked us to the front desk for check-in.
+The lobby is stunning, with beautiful woodwork that must be original to the nearly 100-year-old building.